blukatdevelopment/UnchainedWorldsOld/keeper_info/magic_items.md

 This +1 thrown weapon deals a base damage of 1d4 bludgeoning damage and has finess.
 It can be thrown up to 60 feet, and always returns to the thrower's hand at the start of their next turn, provided there is a path for it to return.

+### Hell Steel Weapon
+Extra 1d4 fire

+### Soul Steel Weapon
+Extra 1d4 necrotic

+### Ever ice Weapon
+Extra 1d4 cold
+Breaks on a nat 1

+### Fey Oak Weapon
+Counts as magical weapon
+Breaks on a nat 1

+### Obsidian Weapon
+Crits on a 19
+Breaks on a nat 1

+### Black Steel Weapon
+Automatically crits

+### Giant Bone Weapon
+Confers +2 STR to wielder
+Breaks on a nat 1

+### Chiton Weapon
+Covered in spines.
+Extra 1d4 piercing
+Breaks on a nat 1

+### Wild Crystal Weapon
+Three random 1st level spells.
+Can cast random spell with stamina die.

+### Dragon Bone Weapon
+Counts as magical damage.
+Crits deal max damage.
+Breaks on a nat 1

 ### Handy Hooks
 A pair of +1 sickles.
 When both are wielded by the the same creature, they gain a climbing speed equal to their movement speed.